Tom-dlhy/ChatBot-Project/README.md

 3. **Response Generation**:
    - The chatbot, powered by GPT-4o, generates responses using the extracted context.
    - Strict rules ensure that responses rely solely on document data.

+⚠️ This version does not include the functionality for extracting images via EasyOCR.